-A very healthy way to transform seasonal vegetables into a tasty sauce!
+This winter vegetable sauce is a very healthy way to transform seasonal vegetables into a tasty dish!

 I took a look at my latest recipes the other day, and realized that it has been a while since I posted a main course recipe.
 My previous post was these sweet bourbon chicken skewers, and I included them in the main course category, but they can also be a side or an appetizer if you eat only one or two of them (assuming you have massive amounts of self control!).
 And my other previous posts were two desserts, a green apple & arugula salad and a leftover chicken pie made in 30 minutes!
 Apparently, it was about time for this healthy, vegan and gluten free (if you use GF pasta) dinner that’s pretty easy too!
 Just bake all the vegetables, blend them and add them to your pasta!